 WHO WE ARE

-Simply stated, we are a group of Veterans, family of Veterans/military, and members of the community who came together because we believe the debt we owe our warriors and their families must continue to be re-paid.
+Simply stated, we are a group of Veterans, families of Veterans/military, and members of the community who came together because we believe the debt we owe our warriors and their families must continue to be repaid.
 They have sacrificed so much for us.